 LEFTW left-most column, top row, width, depth-scrolls the text within the window one column to the left.

-WWW.Compressingerted in the

-right-most column of the window.
+Aview.compactoriseingerted in the May Not Reprint Without Remission right-most column of the window.

 UPW left-most column, top row, width, depth-scrolls text within the window up one row.
 A row of spaces is inserted in the bottom row of the window.